 Myth 3: People with deafblindness cannot use phones

 The age of assistive technology has made communications easier than ever.
 At Deafblind UK, we regularly hold workshops to introduce our members to the latest apps, reading devices, virtual assistants and much more.
 Many of our members have commented on their love of programs such as Skype, as well as gadgets to make reading easier.
-Find out more about our digital inclusion service here.
+Click here to read more about our technology service.

 Myth 4: People with deafblindness all read Braille

 This is almost the polar opposite of true!
 In fact, very few of the deafblind population use Braille.
 For many people, large print text and audio are suitable alternatives.
-Find out more about deafblind communication here.
+Click here to read more about deafblind communication.

 Myth 5: Deafblind people always use touch to communicate